-These consolidated financial statements have been prepared and presented in Canadian dollars in accordance with IFRS, as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements have been prepared and presented in Canadian dollars in accordance with the International Financial Reporting Standards "IFRS" as issued by the International Accounting Standards Board ("IASB").

-The consolidated financial statements were authorized for issue by the Board of Directors on December 17, 2020.
+The consolidated financial statements were authorized for issue by the Board of Directors on December 29, 2021.